-Education Services Darri
+Education Services

 Section Page

+Death A. Oefermanille v.
+Dellan

 Part 1: Safeguarding Policy

 1 Introduction 5

 2 Overall aims 8

 3 Guiding principles 9

-4 Expectations 10
+4 5 Expectations Designated Sefectional and (DSL) 10

-5 Designated Safeguarding Lead (DSL) 10
+6 Designated Safeguarding Lead (DSL) Contextual safeguarding 10

-6 Contextual safeguarding 11

 7 Mental health 11

 8 Designated Teacher for Looked After and Previously Looked After Children 12

 9 Governing body 13

 10 Safer recruitment and selection 14

-10.1 Induction 14
+10 10.1 Induction 14

 10.2 Staff support 14

 11 Use of reasonable force 15

 12 The school's role in the prevention of abuse 15

 13 What we will do if we are concerned - Early Help response 16

 14 Safeguarding pupils/students who are susceptible/vulnerable to radicalisation 16

 14.1 Risk reduction 17

-4 = 14.2 Channel 17
+14.2 Channel 17

 15 Safeguarding pupils/students who are vulnerable to exploitation, trafficking, or so- 18

 called 'honour-based' violence (including female genital mutilation and forced

+marriage)

-4.6 marriage) Children who are "Absent from Education" 40
+16 Children who are "Absent from Education" 18

-16 18 19

-17 Child on child abuse including sexual violence and harassment
+17 Child on child abuse including sexual violence and harassment 19

-18 19 Criminal exploitation Domestic Abuse 20
+18 Criminal exploitation 20

-19 20
+19 Domestic Abuse 20

-Part 2: Key Procedures 0.1
+Part 2: Key Procedures

 Chart: Responding to concerns about a child 21

 20 Involving parents/carers 22

 21 Multi-agency work 22

 22 Our role in supporting children 22

-23 Responding to an allegation about a member of staff Children with additional needs 23
+23 Responding to an allegation about a member of staff 23

-24 23
+24 Children with additional needs 23

-25 26 Children in specific circumstances - private fostering Links to additional information about safeguarding issues and forms of abuse 24
+25 Children in specific circumstances - private fostering and pupil's staying with host 24

+families

+26 Children and the court system 24

+Children with family members in prison 24

-20 Links to additional information about safeguarding issues and forms of abuse 24
+27 Links to additional information about safeguarding issues and forms of abuse 25

 Part 3: Quality Assurance, Learning from Cases and Continuous

-· · · · · · · · · · · · · · · · · · ·
+Improvement

-Improvement Quality Assurance 27
+Quality Assurance 27

-Learning from Cases and Continuous Improvement 28
+Learning from Cases and Continuous Improvement 27

-Learning Ironi Cases and Continuous improvement 20

-Annondians

-Appendices 20
+Appendices

-4 Appendix 1: Definitions and indicators of abuse 28
+Appendix 1: Definitions and indicators of abuse 28

 1 Neglect 28

+2 Physical abuse 28

-3 Physical abuse Sexual abuse 29
+3 Sexual abuse 29

-29 30
+4 Sexual exploitation 29

-5 Sexual exploitation Emotional abuse 30
+5 Emotional abuse 30

-31

-7 Responses from parents Disabled children 31

-Disabled Ciliuleti 32

-Appendix 2: Dealing with a disclosure of abuse 35 Appendix 3: Allegations about a member of staff, governor or volunteer 36 Appendix 4: Indicators of vulnerability to radicalisation 37 Appendix 5: Preventing violent extremism - roles and responsibilities (SPOC) 39 Appendix 6: Emergency Planning and safeguarding 40 Appendix 7: Contacting the Education Safeguarding Team 42
+Section Page Part 1: Safeguarding Policy 6 Responses from parents 30 7 Disabled children 31 8 Misunderstanding signs of abuse and Dependency on others 32 9 Homelessness 33 10 Young carers 34 Appendix 2: Dealing with a disclosure of abuse 34 Appendix 3: Allegations about a member of staff, governor or volunteer 35 Appendix 4: Indicators of vulnerability to radicalisation 36 Appendix 5: Preventing violent extremism - roles and responsibilities (SPOC) 38 Appendix 6: Emergency Planning and safeguarding 39 Appendix 7: Contacting the Education Safeguarding Team 41